ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	managedDevice.supportsDeviceActions(true);
 	managedDevice.connect();

-Note that the supportsDeviceActions() method to be called before the connect() method as the ManagedDevice sends a manage request as part of the connect() method.
+Note that the supportsDeviceActions() method is called before the connect() method as the ManagedDevice sends a manage request as part of the connect() method.
 As part of manage request the ibmiotf client library informs the Internet of Things Server about the device action support and hence it needs to be added prior to calling connect() method.

 Alternatively, the support can be added later as well followed by the manage request as follows,